 STEM has become more than just a term of Science, Technology, Engineering, and Math.
 It is a movement urged by the government to increase student engagement in these areas of education and public needs.
 There are many initiatives and STEM programs established by U.S. Department of Education.

-It seems STEM literacy has become one of the main goals for American institutions since 2015. $240 million were supposed to become commitments of the new private sector.
+It seems STEM literacy has become one of the main goals for American institutions since 2015. $240 million was supposed to become commitments of the new private sector.
 In 2016 numerous initiatives and actions of private and non-private sectors resulted in $500,000 for 80,000 students and their 500 classroom STEM projects.

 So, why have STEM disciplines deserved such attention from the American government and various educational organizations?
 After U.S. students scored less than Japanese, Chinese, Korean eighth-graders in Math and Science international tests it clearly showed the future leaders in science and innovations.
-Below you can see an infographic that demonstrates the full depth of this problem.

 But how come that STEM movement has spread to liberal arts?
 What is the connection between these opposite disciplines?
 STEM has overstepped the limits of its subject areas and set efficient learning approaches that any subject and grade can share.
 Here are 7 lessons which we can learn from STEM philosophy to raise a generation of talents.